EranMani/mitigation_service/README.md

 ### 5. ICAP Adapter (Mock)
 In addition to the HTTP API, the service exposes a TCP endpoint on **port 1344** that simulates an ICAP (Internet Content Adaptation Protocol) interface.
+* **What is ICAP?** It is a standard protocol used by proxies and firewalls to offload content scanning (e.g., checking a file for viruses or a URL for safety).
+* **Why this matters:** This adapter demonstrates **Logic Reuse**.
+By abstracting the `Policy` engine from the network layer, the exact same mitigation rules (Block/Redact/Semantic) are applied to both REST API traffic and raw TCP stream traffic without duplicating a single line of business logic.
 * **Goal:** Demonstrate how the core `Policy` engine can be reused across different protocols (HTTP vs ICAP) without code duplication.
 * **Usage:** Accepts raw `REQMOD ...
 PROMPT=...` packets.